Blurred image of workplace desk with small LGBTQ2+ flag sitting on the desktop.

 RESPECTFUL WORKPLACE

-A respectful workplace is one where ALL employees feel safe, are treated fairly, can be all of who they are, and are able to focus on getting their work done.
+A respectful workplace is one where employees feel safe, are treated fairly, can be all of who they are, and are able to focus on getting their work done.
 In a respectful workplace, the daily behaviours between individuals reflect consideration and acceptance of each other, and the policies and practices of the organization support diversity and inclusion.

-LGBTQ2+ Diversity and Inclusion for Workplaces: Online Training
+2SLGBTQI+ Diversity and Inclusion for Workplaces: Online Training